yuchsiao/yuchsiao.github.io/_posts/2016-11-05-imbalanced-dataset.md

 ## Transform problems

-+ [One-class classification](https://en.wikipedia.org/wiki/One-class_classification): anomaly detection, change detection, novelty detection, outlier detection
++ [One-class classification](https://en.wikipedia.org/wiki/One-class_classification): anomaly detection, change detection, novelty detection, outlier detection.
+This may be the worst-case scenario.
-+ Subdivide the large class into small classes
++ Subdivide the large class into L small classes, and train L predictors against the minority class.
+Then average the prediction scores.
++ Cluster large class into N clusters and use the N mediods to represent the large class.
+N is the sample size of the minority class.
++ Corrupt feature data with known distributions to add robustness of training (same sample size though)[van der Maaten-2013](http://jmlr.csail.mit.edu/proceedings/papers/v28/vandermaaten13.pdf).
+Similar to drop-out or zero-out.
++ A boosting algorithm by [Schapire](http://rob.schapire.net/papers/strengthofweak.pdf)